Yahoo! News | The West Australian

 Virtually all of the few battered men’s shelter that opened their doors and began to serve men in need on account of marital strife struggled for survival and in short order closed their doors again due to shortages of funding and other necessary resources.

-You may wish to explore this issue in some more depth at the website of Fathers for Life.
-Here is a list of pertinent articles and reports.
+You may wish to explore this issue in some more depth with information at the website of Fathers for Life.
+Here are links to pertinent articles and reports at: